Jay Ramasubramanyam

 Accepting New Graduate Students

 Jay Ramasubramanyam is an Assistant Professor (Teaching) in the Law & Society Program at York University, Toronto.
-Professor Ramasubramanyam obtained his B.A. in Criminology from Victoria University of Wellington, New Zealand (2009).
-He received a Postgraduate Diploma and LL.M. in International Human Rights from Birmingham City University, United Kingdom (2011) and his Ph.D. from the Department of Law and Legal Studies and the Institute of Political Economy, at Carleton University (2021).
+He holds a B.A. in Criminology from Victoria University of Wellington, an LL.M. in International Human Rights from Birmingham City University, and a Ph.D. in Law and Legal Studies (with a specialization in Political Economy) from Carleton University.

-He is a global south migration researcher.
-His research expertise includes forced migration, international refugee law, statelessness, third world approaches to international law, human rights, race and racialization, postcolonial theory, and South Asian studies.
-His research explores the asymmetries of power, knowledge production and the ostensible legitimacy of norms in the field of refugee studies and refugee law.
+His research and teaching focus on forced migration, international refugee law, statelessness, Third World approaches to international law (TWAIL), human rights, race and racialization, postcolonial theory, and South Asian studies.
+His work critically engages with questions of power, norm production, and the politics of knowledge in global legal and policy regimes.

 Degrees